antaldaniel/reprex/content/post/2021-12-02-dmo-jump/index.md

 +++

-Our [Digital Music Observatory](https://music.dataobservatory.eu/) project spent a year in the JUMP Music Market Accelerators program.
+Our [Digital Music Observatory](https://music.dataobservatory.eu/) project spent a year in the JUMP Music Market Accelerator's program.
 Over the course of 9 months, co-founder Daniel Antal could meet many stakeholders from almost all European countries, meet other new music technology startups and projects, and got mentoring and other professional help to further develop the project.

 The Digital Music Observatory is one of the several initiatives to fill the data gaps of the fragmented European music ecosystems.
 While most of Europe’s music is available and promoted on data-heavy, AI-driven autonomous platforms like TikTok, Spotify, YouTube, Deezer, music labels, publishers, national export offices are lacking the necessary data solutions to remain competitive.